SpartaCat is the NCC Library's online catalog. You can use it to find books, e-books, DVDs, online videos, and other materials that the Library owns.

 Need help with finding sources, searching databases, formatting citations, or deciding on a paper topic?
 The NCC Librarians are here for you.

-Both the Mack Library (Bethlehem) and ESSA Library (Monroe) are open if you'd like to visit in person, or you can chat online with a Librarian no matter where you are!
+Both the Mack Library (Bethlehem) and ESSA Library (Pocono) are open if you'd like to visit in person, or you can chat online with a Librarian no matter where you are!
 Go to the Library's home page and click on the orange "Ask the Librarian" tab to start chatting.

 To find out when we're open, take a look at the Library's hours.